Headquarters: 270 Park Avenue

 In 1955, the Chase Bank would merge with the Bank of Manhattan to form Chase Manhattan Bank.
 Chemical Bank was acquired by Chase Manhattan in 1996.

 In 2000, Chase Manhattan Bank merged with J.P.
 Morgan to form JP Morgan Chase.

 JPMorgan Chase merged with Bank One on July 1, 2004.

 In May 2008, JPMorgan Chase acquired rival investment bank Bear Stearns for $10 a share with financial assistance from the Federal Reserve.
 The deal was made to rescue Bear Stearns from potential bankruptcy.

 In September 2008, JPMorganChase acquired the assets and liabilities of Washington Mutual bank for $1.9 billion after it was seized by the FDIC.

 All employees have their pay linked to a combination of firm, business unit, team, and individual performance.

 The company provides a choice among health, dental and vision plans.
-Also provided are life insurance, business travel insurance, long-term care insurance and group legal services.
+Also provided are 401(k) plans, employee stock purchase plan, life insurance, business travel insurance, tuition assistance and group legal services.